House Bill 60: Changing the

 Author's Note

-Under the leadership of President Stephen Persinger of the Utah Association of the Deaf, Utah made history by becoming the first state in the nation to replace the term 'Hearing Impaired' with 'Deaf and Hard of Hearing' in state law.
-Utah House Bill (HB) 60, which amended the Utah State Code on March 17, 2017, mandated this monumental change.
+Under the leadership of President Stephen Persinger of the Utah Association of the Deaf, Utah made history by becoming the first state in the nation to officially replace the term "Hearing Impaired" with "Deaf and Hard of Hearing" in its state law.
+This change was enacted through Utah House Bill (HB) 60, which amended the Utah State Code on March 17, 2017.
 This significant milestone reflects the advocacy efforts of the Utah Association of the Deaf.

-We would like to express our gratitude to Stephen Persinger, Pamela Mower, and W. David Samuelson for their successful efforts in passing HB 60.
-Additionally, we appreciate Marilyn Tiller Call, former director of the Utah Division of Services for the Deaf and Hard of Hearing, for her ongoing support as a long-time lobbyist throughout the legislative process.
+We are deeply grateful to Stephen Persinger, Pamela Mower, and W. David Samuelson for their instrumental roles in the passing of HB 60.
+We also want to recognize Marilyn Tiller Call, former director of the Utah Division of Services for the Deaf and Hard of Hearing, for her unwavering support as a long-time advocate throughout the legislative process.

-Thank you for showing interest in this topic.
-It is an honor for Utah to make history by replacing the term 'Hearing Impaired' with 'Deaf and Hard of Hearing' in state statutes and to witness the ceremonial signing of this change!
+Thank you for your interest in this important topic.
+It is an honor for Utah to make history by replacing the term "Hearing Impaired" with "Deaf and Hard of Hearing" in state statutes, and we are proud to witness the ceremonial signing of this change!

 Enjoy!

-Under the leadership of President Stephen Persinger of the Utah Association of the Deaf, Utah made history by becoming the first state in the nation to replace the term 'Hearing Impaired' with 'Deaf and Hard of Hearing' in state law.
-Utah House Bill (HB) 60, which amended the Utah State Code on March 17, 2017, mandated this monumental change.
+Under the leadership of President Stephen Persinger of the Utah Association of the Deaf, Utah made history by becoming the first state in the nation to officially replace the term "Hearing Impaired" with "Deaf and Hard of Hearing" in its state law.
+This change was enacted through Utah House Bill (HB) 60, which amended the Utah State Code on March 17, 2017.
 This significant milestone reflects the advocacy efforts of the Utah Association of the Deaf.

-We would like to express our gratitude to Stephen Persinger, Pamela Mower, and W. David Samuelson for their successful efforts in passing HB 60.
-Additionally, we appreciate Marilyn Tiller Call, former director of the Utah Division of Services for the Deaf and Hard of Hearing, for her ongoing support as a long-time lobbyist throughout the legislative process.
+We are deeply grateful to Stephen Persinger, Pamela Mower, and W. David Samuelson for their instrumental roles in the passing of HB 60.
+We also want to recognize Marilyn Tiller Call, former director of the Utah Division of Services for the Deaf and Hard of Hearing, for her unwavering support as a long-time advocate throughout the legislative process.

-Thank you for showing interest in this topic.
-It is an honor for Utah to make history by replacing the term 'Hearing Impaired' with 'Deaf and Hard of Hearing' in state statutes and to witness the ceremonial signing of this change!
+Thank you for your interest in this important topic.
+It is an honor for Utah to make history by replacing the term "Hearing Impaired" with "Deaf and Hard of Hearing" in state statutes, and we are proud to witness the ceremonial signing of this change!

 Enjoy!